What Else Science Requires of Time

 The term big bang does not have a precise definition.
 It does not always refer to a single, first event; rather, it often refers to a brief range of early events as the universe underwent a rapid expansion that continues today.
 Actually, the big bang theory itself is not a specific theory, but rather is a framework for more specific big bang theories.

-However, the expansion rate has not been uniform because there is a second source of expansion, the repulsion of dark energy.
+However, the expansion rate over the last 13.8 billion years has not been uniform because there is a second source of expansion, the repulsion of dark energy.
 The influence of dark energy was initially insignificant, but its key feature is that it does not dilute as the space it is within undergoes expansion.
 So, finally, after about eight or nine billion years of space’s expanding, the dark energy became an influential factor in accelerating this expansion, and it is becoming more and more significant.
 Dark energy goes by other names: vacuum energy and the cosmological constant.
 It is not known whether it is the energy of space itself or of a particle within space.

-Regarding the universe’s expansion, it should be noted that atoms are not currently expanding.
-They are held together tightly by the electromagnetic force and strong force (with a little help from the weak force and gravity) which overpower the repulsive force of dark energy or whatever it is that is causing the expansion of space.
+Regarding the universe’s expansion, atoms are not currently expanding.
+They are held together tightly by the electromagnetic force and strong force (with a little help from the weak force and gravity) which overpower the current value of repulsive force of dark energy or whatever it is that is causing the expansion of space.
 What is expanding now is the average distances between clusters of galaxies.
 It is as if the clusters are exploding away from each other, and, in the future, they will be very much farther away from each other.